Frequently Asked Questions About Blepharoplasty

 6.What should I expect postoperatively?

-After your surgery, your eyes will be tender, swollen, and sore.
-You will probably have some bruising.
-Swelling and bruising should resolve in a few days.
-You may be in some discomfort, but this can be controlled with pain medications.
-Your vision may be a little blurry for the first few days because of the swelling and your eyes may be watery or may be very dry.
+After your surgery, your eyes will be tender, swollen, and sore, and you will probably have some bruising.
+These should all resolve in a few days.
+Discomfort can usually be controlled with pain medications prescribed by your surgeon.
+You may experience blurry vision for the first few days after your procedure, and your eyes may be watery or very dry.
+For additional information, read our article about eye lid surgery recovery.

 Back to Top